Richard Boyle, 1st Earl of Cork: Boyle's adversaries

 An illuminating example of the humiliations to which Wentworth subjected Boyle, was the instance where he forced Boyle to remove his wife's tomb from the choir in St Patrick's Cathedral, Dublin.
 He was also prosecuted in the Court of Castle Chamber, the Irish equivalent of Star Chamber, for alleged misappropriation of the funds of Youghal College.

 Archbishop William Laud delighted in Wentworth's attacks on Boyle and wrote: "No physic better than a vomit if it be given in time, and therefore you have taken a very judicious course to administer one so early to my Lord of Cork.
 I hope it will do him good".

 Laud and Wentworth shared, with King Charles I, the same fate as many others, who at some time in their lives, found reasons to conspire against Boyle: an early demise.
 With Boyle showing his customary astuteness by putting on a convincing show of politically appropriate response at every crucial juncture.
 His one serious miscalculation was his failure to anticipate the Irish Rebellion of 1641.

 Boyle made an entry concerning Wentworth in his diary: "A most cursed man to all Ireland and to me in particular".

 At Wentworth's trial, Boyle was a key witness, but he did not take any other direct part in the prosecution itself.
 Unsurprisingly, he was in full support of the condemnation of Wentworth and wholeheartedly approved of his execution: he made a grim entry in his diary: "Lord Strafford was beheaded on the Tower Hill, as he well deserved".

 From his children, Boyle expected obedience, although he was a genuinely affectionate father, and far more forgiving of opposition from them than from his political enemies.
 Lady Mary, "my unruly daughter" angered her father by refusing to marry Lord Clanbrassil on the rather modern ground that she found him repulsive, and again by marrying the future Earl of Warwick, who was then a penniless younger son, against her father's wishes; but they were soon reconciled and he furnished her with a generous dowry.

 Boyle died at Youghal in September 1643, having been chased off his lands in the Irish Rebellion of 1641.
 His sons, however, recovered the family estates after the suppression of the rebellion.
+Boyle's tomb is in Youghal's St Mary's Collegiate Church.